Eastern Slovenia: Make it to Ptuj!

 We ate at Rozika Inn at Slomškova ulica 7.
 The Rozika Inn has been in business for over 80 years, and is known for its local, traditional and, above all, local cuisine.
 Various menus available.
 The other place where we headed for some local pizza is Pivnica & pizzerija Zlatorog.

 This old fashioned and cosy historic inn offers a variety of pizza selection as well as grilled dishes.
 Their »legendary pizzas« are known for its thick dough, packed with great topping.
 You either love it or hate it.
 For cappuccinos we visited the newly opened Lük Bistro on Murkova ulica 5.
-Nice interior and really great service.
+Nice interior and good coffee, they serve food, too.

 Getting there: There are several trains going from Ljubljana to Ptuj, some lines require changing at Zidani most or Pragersko.
 We visited Ptuj with a direct train from Ljubljana, the train ride takes 2,5 hours, tourist ticket is available on weekends at 16 euros per person return.
 Check out the timetable here.
 There are no direct bus connections to Ptuj from Ljubljana.